eyronks/ECE2112-Experiment-3/README.md

 # ECE2112 Programming Problems

 This repository contains Python scripts for solving various programming problems in ECE2112.
-The problems are focused on the use of Python data analysis library.
+The problems are focused on the use of Python Data Analysis library.
 Below are the details of each script included in this repository:

 <br/>